New Enterprise Incentive Scheme (NEIS)

 - Cannot already be operating on a commercial basis.

-- Are lawful and capable of withstanding public scrutiny.
+- Is lawful and capable of withstanding public scrutiny.

-- Have been assessed as commercially viable by the NEIS provider.
+- Has been assessed as commercially viable by the NEIS provider.

 - Will not compete directly with existing businesses unless it can be demonstrated that there is an unsatisfied demand for the product or service, or the product or service is to be provided in a new way.